I was sure I’d do more than this

 But, here’s the thing.
 It’s not all about easing the difficult times.
 Since I started focusing on writing, both fiction and journaling, I’ve experienced so many positive changes that I now take every opportunity to find out more about how these activities can be used to enhance our daily lives.

-I started Elle Turner Creative because I’m on a mission to help us create a life round what matters to us most, achieve our own personal vision of success and have a positive impact on our world, all while bringing more fun and creativity into our lives.
+I started Elle Turner Creative because I’m on a mission to help us create a life round what matters to us most, achieve our own personal vision of success and fulfillment and have a positive impact on our world, all while bringing more fun and creativity into our lives.

 I see this as a lifelong practice that should be FUN in its progress.
 It’s about working to continually achieve a vision of personal success that will likely keep evolving.
 That we can keep changing, growing and developing is one of the joys in life.
 And isn’t it even better to know that by doing so, we can spread that joy around?
 That's what I'm constantly aiming for and it's writing that helps me progress.
+If this sounds like something you’re aiming for too, then I’m glad we’ve found each other.